 Why is my download speed so slow?

-The first thing you need to find out is whether the slow download speed is due to your broadband connection or your wireless network.
+First, you need to find out whether the slow download speed is due to your broadband connection or your wireless network.
 Since your wireless network is the bit over which you have control, you should check that first.
-In any case, optimising and fine tuning your home or office wifi will improve performance.
+In any case, optimizing and fine tuning your home or office wifi will improve performance.

 Firstly, look at where your router is situated.
 Ideally, it should be in the centre of your house, so that every room gets a good signal.
 It should be away from walls, the floor and the ceiling as much as possible.
 And keep it away from metal furniture, which will reflect radio waves rather than allow them to pass through.
 Modern routers support both 5GHz and 2.4GHz networks.
 The latter allows for faster speeds, but the former suffers from less interference from other devices like microwave ovens and cordless telephones.
 So connect to the 5GHz network on devices that support it.
 If you have devices that only support 2.4GHz, place your router away from appliances like a microwave or cordless phone.

-When you’re satisfied your router is in the best possible location, it’s time to analyse your wireless network.
+When you’re satisfied with your router and it’s in the best possible location, time to analyze your wireless network.
+The following solutions will not only help you run a speed test, but also understand how to improve Internet speed.

 One possible cause of poor wifi performance is interference from other wifi networks in your street.
-WiFi Explorer and NetSpot analyze those networks and let you know if they are causing a problem.
+WiFi Explorer and NetSpot analyze how fast Internet is by analyzing those networks and let you know if they are causing a problem.

 How to increase download speed on a slow internet connection